Colombia’s ex-President Alvaro Uribe sentenced to 12 years of house arrest

 Uribe’s conviction was announced after a 10-hour hearing in which Judge Heredia said there was ample evidence that the ex-president sought to change witness testimony.

-But that decision has sparked backlash from the United States, where the administration of President Donald Trump has shown willingness to place political pressure on countries like Brazil that pursue criminal cases against former right-wing leaders.
+But that decision has sparked backlash from the United States, where the administration of President Donald Trump has shown a willingness to place political pressure on countries like Brazil that pursue criminal cases against former right-wing leaders.

 On Monday, US Secretary of State Marco Rubio wrote on social media in defence of Uribe, repeating charges of judicial bias that have become commonplace under Trump.